canardleteer/quickly-explore-rs/book/src/03-00-this-repo.md

 - `rust-toolchain.toml`
 - `.github/`

-Those have been added after the initial buildout, for documentation, publishing & pinning purposes.
+Those have been added after the initial build-out, for documentation, publishing & pinning purposes.